lovelindhoni/scarlet/README.md

 ## Note

-Scarlet is built for educational purposes, heavily inspired by the clox implementation of the Lox language from the excellent _Crafting Interpreters_ book by Bob Nystrom.
+Scarlet is built for educational purposes, heavily inspired by the clox implementation of the Lox language from _Crafting Interpreters_ by Bob Nystrom.